-In November 1997, the Medical Center became a participant with Rockingham Memorial Hospital and Augusta Health Care, Inc., in Valiance Health, LLC (Valiance), a joint venture integrating and coordinating the delivery of health care services in central and western Virginia.
+In November 1997, the Medical Center became a participant with Rockingham Memorial Hospital and Augusta Health Care, Inc., in Valiance Health, LLC, a joint venture integrating and coordinating the delivery of health-care services in central and western Virginia.
 The Medical Center contributed \$100,000 in initial capital, which entitles it to a pro rata distribution of any profits and losses of Valiance.
-As of June 30, 2015, the Medical Center's investment totaled \$500,000.
+In October 2003, the Medical Center contributed an additional \$400,000 in capital to Valiance, bringing the Medical Center's total investment to \$500,000.
 Valiance Health, LLC has been dissolved pending receipt of the final dissolution settlement.